 The increase in total capital assets - net, from fiscal year end 2017 to 2018 is primarily attributable to increases in construction in progress, infrastructure, and intangible assets - net.
-The increase in construction in progress represents additional expenditures for several ongoing expansions, widenings, and interchange projects, including ongoing widening of SR 821 (HEFT), other Mainline roadways, and Veterans Expressway, in addition to expenditures related to SunTrax, an autonomous vehicle test facility.
-The increase in infrastructure is primarily attributable to the completion of certain widenings and improvements, including portions of the Veterans Expressway and Mainline.
-The increase in intangible assets - net, represents the recognition of the Centralized Customer Service System, a new application for managing customer toll accounts.
+The increase in construction in progress represents additional expenditures for several ongoing expansions, widenings, and interchange projects, including ongoing widening of SR 821 (HEFT), Mainline roadways, and Veterans Expressway, in addition to expenditures related to SunTrax, a tolls system test facility.
+The increase in infrastructure is primarily attributable to the completion of certain widenings and improvements, including portions of Veterans Expressway and Mainline roadways.
+The increase in intangible assets - net, represents the implementation of a new system for processing toll transactions and managing customer accounts.